TMHSDigital/Txt-Based-Py-Game/README.md

 # Text-Based Adventure Game

-Welcome to the Text-Based Adventure Game!
-This project is a text-based adventure where you create a character, face enemies, and try to survive through various encounters.
+This is a text-based adventure game written in Python.
+The player navigates through different rooms, collects items, and tries to win the game by defeating the final boss.

+## How to Play

+1. Run the game using the command: `python game.py`
+2. Follow the on-screen instructions to navigate through the rooms and interact with the game.
+3. You can save your progress at the base camp.

 ## Project Structure
-text_adventure_game/
-├── README.md # Project documentation
-├── game.py # Contains the Game class and game logic ├── character.py # Contains the Character class and character logic └── main.py # Entry point for the game

-## How to Run the Game
-1. Ensure you have Python installed on your machine.
-2. Navigate to the project directory.
-3. Run the game by executing the following command in your terminal: python main.py
+- `game.py`: Main game logic.
+- `player.py`: Player class.
+- `room.py`: Room class.
+- `item.py`: Item class.
+- `save_load.py`: Functions for saving and loading game progress.